dEhiN/dEhiN/README.md

   <b>🎨 Skills:</b>
   <br>
   <em>
-    Please note that I have a beginner level knowledge in or familiarity with all the languages and libraries/programs listed below.
+    Please note that I have at least a beginner level knowledge in or familiarity with all the languages and libraries/programs listed below.
 Some I've learned from online courses I've taken while others are from use in current or previous jobs (see my LinkedIn profile for more information).
+Python and PowerShell I've used the most, so my knowledge is past beginner.
   </em>
   <p>
     <a href="https://skillicons.dev">